Rwkeith/KaceVSExtension/README.md

 ## About

 Provides a button in VS to run `CleanTable.exe` and then stop debugging.
-When Kace is being debugged, and the page table's been modified, use this method to stop debugging safely, avoiding a BSOD.
+When Kace is being debugged and the page table's been modified, use this method to stop debugging safely avoiding a BSOD.

 ## Problem